Filtering Transactions

 To modify or delete the filter, click on the top-right dropdown menu.
 It will present you with a few options based on what actions you've taken.
 If you've modified the saved filter, you'll have the ability to rename, update, revert, delete, or save a new filter based on the criteria you have established.
 If no changes to the filter were made, you can rename or delete the saved filter entirely.

-To clear out the any filtered transactions, click on the dropdown menu in the top-right corner above your transactions table and click Clear all conditions.
+To clear out any filtered transactions, click on the dropdown menu in the top-right corner above your transactions table and click Clear all conditions.